gabrieleara/APEDF/patches-5.4.y/README.md

 To simplify referring to versions of the code, you can define the following
 tags:
  - `apedf-base`: shall point to the commit immediately preceding 0001;
- - `apedf-global`: shall point to the commit defined in 0006;
+ - `apedf-global`: shall point to the commit defined in 0007;
+ - `apedf-ff`: shall point to the commit defined in 0029;
- - `apedf-devel`: shall point to the last commit (can also be the branch all of these commit are applied on top).
+ - `apedf-wf`: shall point to the commit defined in 0030.

 To apply the patches simply use
 ```bash